Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 Phase 2 consists of an Online Skills Verification Interview as follows:

-• Visa Exempt Non-EU/EEA/EFTA (Switzerland) – Interview will be carried out at ITS Campus in Malta
+• Visa Exempt Non-EU/EEA/EFTA (Switzerland) – The interview will be conducted at ITS Campus in Malta.

-• Other Non-EU/EEA/EFTA (Switzerland) – Interview will be carried out via the various VFS Centres around the world.
+• Other Non-EU/EEA/EFTA (Switzerland) – Interview will be conducted at one of the various VFS Centres around the world.

-Non-EU/EEA/EFTA (Switzerland) candidates living in Malta for more than a year (applying for second renewal onwards) that successfully complete Phase 1 shall obtain a Permanent Pass without proceeding to Phase 2.
+Non-EU/EEA/EFTA (Switzerland) candidates working in Malta for more than a year (applying for their second work permit renewal onwards) that successfully complete Phase 1 shall obtain a Permanent Pass without proceeding to Phase 2.

-The applicant has the right to do a 1st resit free of charge and a 2nd resit against payment for each of the online assessments.
-In the event than an applicant fails once again, they can redo the assessment following three months.
+For Phase 1, the applicant has the right to do a 1st resit free of charge and a 2nd resit against payment for each of the online assessments.
+In the event that an applicant fails once again, they can redo the assessment following three months.

 Category Start Date Fee

-Non-EU/EEA/EFTA living in Malta for more than a year (applying for second renewal onwards) Phase 1 shall be available as from April 2024 but enforced as from January 2025 €375
+Non-EU/EEA/EFTA working in Malta for more than a year (applying for second work permit renewal onwards) Enforced as of January 2025 €375

-Non-EU/EEA/EFTA living in Malta for less than a year (applying for first renewal of residency permit) Phase 1 shall be available as from April 2024 but enforced as from January 2025 €455
+Non-EU/EEA/EFTA living in Malta for less than a year (applying for the first work permit renewal) Enforced as of January 2025 €455

 Summer Students

 A student registering for such Skills Pass would need to obtain a letter signed by the Head of the respective licensed local education institution proving that they are currently following a course within the same education institution.
-This letter is to be emailed to [email protected] upon registration.
+This letter is to be uploaded upon registration.

-If the student opts to continue working in the tourism and hospitality industry beyond the six consecutive months covered by the temporary pass, they would need to undergo the Skills Pass process accordingly.
+If the student opts to continue working in the tourism and hospitality industry beyond the six consecutive months covered by the temporary pass, they will need to undergo the Skills Pass process accordingly.

 Category Start Date Fee

-Non-EU/EEA/EFTA Student with a student visa studying in Malta Registration shall be available as from April 2024 but enforced as from January 2025 €0
+Non-EU/EEA/EFTA Student with a student visa studying in Malta Available as of April 2024 €0

 MTA Licensed Establishment

-An MTA licensed establishment will be able to register sector skilled applicants.
-Such sector skilled applicants may include knowledgeable sommeliers, mixologists, specialised chefs, gueridon service trained personnel, experienced concierges, maitre d’hotel and seasoned butlers.
+An MTA licensed establishment will be able to register sector-skilled applicants.
+Such applicants may include knowledgeable sommeliers, mixologists, specialised chefs, gueridon service trained personnel, experienced concierges, maître d’hôtel and seasoned butlers.

-The applicants are to meet or exceed the following requirements:
+The applicants must meet or exceed the following requirements:

 • At least €20,000 in salary per annum.